Our measures to keep your data safe and secure

-Consent applies: To Bethany Community Church ministries that do not have a legitimate interest in holding personal data, but would like to have consent to contact the ministry user with information about other Bethany Community Church activities.
+Consent applies: To Bethany Community Church ministries that do not have a legitimate interest in holding personal data, but would like to have consent to contact the ministry user/receiver with information about other Bethany Community Church activities.

 Sharing your Personal Data

 The personal data we hold about you will be treated as strictly confidential and we will only share your data with indirectly connected third parties with your prior consent, or unless required to do so by law.
 Directly connected third parties include:- ChurchSuite, HMRC, Stripe online payment, Interflora and Google Suite.